 The OnePlus Nord represents an emphatic return to the combination of style, features and affordability that made the brand stand out when it arrived on the smartphone scene in 2014 with the OnePlus One.

-It offers an almost-flagship experience, at a comfortably lower price tag than the OnePlus 8 series, blending premium design, slick performance and great cameras for a heady mix of smartphone satisfaction.
+It offers an almost-flagship experience - as our OnePlus Nord review will go on to detail - at a comfortably lower price tag than the OnePlus 8 series, blending premium design, slick performance and great cameras for a heady mix of smartphone satisfaction.

 This isn't the newest OnePlus phone, and it even has a few follow-ups.
 There's the Nord N10 5G, a cheaper version of the Nord, and the N100, a really low-cost iteration of the same idea.
 There's also the Nord CE and Nord 2, two 2021 smartphones that succeed the original device.

 But if you're still interested in the phone that started the OnePlus Nord range, you're in the right place.